nachoaz/Data_Structures/Graphs/Trees/Binary_Trees/Binary_Search_Trees/README.md

 ##  Description
 Typically, we use a Binary Search Tree when we have a list (or collection) of numbers, and ned to be able to do all (or most) of these things:
-  (1) check if a number is in the list (search)
+  1. check if a number is in the list search.
-  (2) insert a new number into the list
+  2. insert a new number into the list
-  (3) delete a number from the list
+  3. delete a number from the list
-  (4) get the smallest number from that list
+  4. get the smallest number from that list
-  (5) get the largest number from that list
+  5. get the largest number from that list
-  (6) get the successor of a number within that list (7) get the predecessor of a number within that list
+  6. get the successor of a number within that list
+  7. get the predecessor of a number within that list

 Some terminology: given y, x is the predecessor of y if it's the number to the left of x in the sorted list (where list was sorted in nondecreasing